 The Company's objectives when managing capital are to safeguard its ability to continue as a going concern in order to provide returns for shareholders and benefits for other stakeholders and to maintain an optimal capital structure appropriate for its growth plans.

 In order to maintain or adjust the capital structure the Company may issue new shares or alter debt levels.

 5 Segment information

-The Company's single line of business is investment in secured loans.
+The Company's single line of business is investing in liquid assets.

 6 Operating loss